 A child's possessions can be searched for any item if the child agrees to the search.
-If the child does not agree to the search, staff can still carry out a search for prohibited items (listed in section 3) and items identified in the school rules.
+If the child does not agree to the search, staff can still carry out a search for prohibited items (listed above) and items identified in the school rules.